What is the main source of law authorising this entity form?

 The taxes applicable to a private limited company are as follows:

-• Value Added Tax (VAT)
+- Value Added Tax (VAT);

-• Stamp duty where applicable
+- Stamp duty where applicable; and

-• PAYE (income tax and national insurance on staff salaries)
+- PAYE (income tax and national insurance on staff salaries).

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).